giantswarm/docs/src/content/basics/app-catalog/index.md

 Custom Resources, some created by us, and others created by you, which make up the desired state of the Giant Swarm App Catalog.

-For example, the "App" Custom Resource indicates that you want an App installed on a specific tenant cluster.
+For example, this "App" Custom Resource indicates that you want Instana installed on a specific tenant cluster.

 ```